leopck/csvSqlPython/README.md

 `Usage`   : converts csv files into SQL files

-`Example` : makeFileIntoSQL('file1.csv', 'augdata') ##'augdata' is the name of the table in the SQL, you can rename this to whatever you like.
-This would affect the SQL queries.
+`Example` : makeFileIntoSQL('file1.csv', 'augdata')

+``##  augdata is the name of the table in the SQL, you can rename this to whatever you like.
+This would affect the SQL queries.``